Kaparya/Kaparya/README.md

 # Hi there!
-I’m Kaparya :hugs:
+I’m Kaparya ⚡

 Right now I'm studying in ✨Higher School of Ecnomics✨ in Nizhny Novgorod on the second course of Software Engeneering)<br/>
 In the meantime, I'm learning C++ 🖤 In fact, I've been coding on it for like 2 or 3 years, so I have some experince..)